NeuralProg/MotorBattle/README.md

 # MotorBattle
-A motorbike game in which you play against a friend and try to trap him with your trail ...
+A motorbike game in which you play against a friend and try to trap him with your trail ....gyucgvftecv